antaresproject/docs/docs/services/notifier.md

 }
 ```

-In the case above user's object should have the 'phone' attribute.
+In the case above user's object should have the `phone` attribute.
 Similarly as in the case of e-mail it is possible to send an sms to many recipients and sending the message directely to the recipient's telephone number.

-##Configuration
+## Configuration

-###E-mail
+### E-mail

 Configuration of the default adapter for sending e-mail messages is described in the configuration file in the following location: